-The above picture is a suction dredge.
+The picture to the right is a suction dredge.
 No, really.
 That's what the State of California and the US Geological Survey say a suction dredge is.
 Does it look like a dredge to you?
 No, we didn't think so.
-That's the contraption they used in the 2012 SEIR to determine a suction dredge was such a threat to human health the State needed to ban them permanently.
-The contraption above is a recirculating tank, digging a hole on the bank, well above the waterline and sucking contaminated sediments into a settling pool to combine with water and particles.
+That's the contraption they used in the 2012 suction dredging study to determine a suction dredge was such a threat to human health the State needed to ban them permanently.
+The contraption shown is a recirculating tank, digging a hole on the bank, well above the waterline and sucking contaminated sediments into a settling pool to combine with water and particles.
 Not really what a suction dredge does, but if you set out to prove something, and you have bought and paid for the science, then there is a high probability you'll get the outcome you desire.

 The use of science, scientists and statistics can be rather flexible.
-For those of who didn't go to Harvard University we're always a bit shocked to find out the scientists may have cheated a littel to obtain results somebody paid them to obtain.
-But, what happens when they do the science and the results don't quite come out the way they wanted?
-Well, instead of using a suction dredge to determine the effects from a dredge, you build a contraption and make sure you get the results you want.
+For those of who didn't go to Harvard University we're always a bit shocked to find out the scientists may have cheated just a smidge to obtain results somebody paid them to obtain.
+But, what happens when they do the science and the results don't quite come out the way they want?
+Well, you just make those pesky numbers come out the way you want.
 That's what happened in the 2012 EIR, and we explain how they did it in this article.

 If we want to cheat someone of their rights the first thing we must do is diminish the number of people we're going to cheat.
 This is a standard tactic of the State and environmentalists.
 To claim the benefit of cheating someone outweighs the harm you'll do them.
 In the case of suction dredging the objective is to diminish the number of people who run dredges and to then make it appear they only do this for fun.